WPI need-to-know map and 14-day/30-day study planning

 Key Takeaways

-• The WPI need-to-know criteria are the best map of testable competencies because they list the content areas, task statements, and cognitive levels used to build standardized exams.
+• The WPI/ABC need-to-know criteria are the best map of testable competencies because they list content areas, task statements, and cognitive levels used to build the standardized exam.

-• For current Class I collection materials, safety and administrative procedures account for 14 questions and include confined space, atmospheric testers, PPE, traffic control, lockout/tagout, reports, and regulatory awareness.
+• For the Class 1 collection exam, Security, Safety, and Administrative Procedures is a sizable domain covering confined space, atmospheric testers, PPE, traffic control, lockout/tagout, reports, and regulatory awareness.

-• A 30-day plan should build the system first, then maintenance, pump stations, safety/compliance, math, and finally timed mixed practice.
+• A 30-day plan should build the system first, then maintenance, lift stations, safety/compliance, math, and finally timed mixed practice.

-• A 14-day plan should be a triage plan: blueprint reading, daily question sets, weak-area repair, safety thresholds, formulas, and one or two full timed sets.
+• A 14-day plan must be a triage plan: blueprint reading, daily question sets, weak-area repair, safety thresholds, formulas, and one or two full timed sets.

-• Study time should follow domain weight and personal weakness; do not spend half the calendar on rare topics while missing gravity sewers, cleaning, lift stations, and safety.
+• Study time should follow domain weight and personal weakness; do not spend half the calendar on rare topics while neglecting gravity sewers, cleaning, lift stations, and safety.

 Reading the need-to-know criteria

-The WPI need-to-know criteria are not a textbook.
-They are a map of competencies that subject matter experts use to define what belongs on standardized exams.
-For a collection candidate, that map is valuable because the job is wide: pipe materials, manholes, lift stations, odor control, cleaning, CCTV, traffic control, confined space, reporting, and calculations all compete for study time.
+The need-to-know criteria are not a textbook.
+They are a competency map that subject matter experts use to define what belongs on the standardized exam, built from a nationwide job-task analysis survey of working collection operators.
+For a collection candidate, that map is gold because the job is wide: pipe materials, manholes, lift stations, odor control, cleaning, closed-circuit television (CCTV) inspection, traffic control, confined space, reporting, and calculations all compete for study time.

 Read the outline in three passes:

-1. Domain pass: Identify the major content areas and approximate question counts.
+1. Domain pass: Identify the major content areas and their approximate question weights.

-2. Task pass: Underline verbs such as identify, monitor, operate, calculate, troubleshoot, inspect, comply, and report.
+2. Task pass: Underline action verbs — identify, monitor, operate, calculate, troubleshoot, inspect, comply, report.

-For a Class I candidate, the safest study assumption is this: if the task can injure a worker, expose the public, trigger an SSO, or create a permit violation, it can become a scenario question.
+The same outline states that about 10% of the exam is calculation items and that questions split roughly 50% Recall / 50% Application by cognitive level.
+For a Class I candidate, the safest assumption is: if a task can injure a worker, expose the public, trigger a sanitary sewer overflow (SSO), or create a permit violation, it can become a scenario question.

 30-day plan